 Amanda Wilde, host of The Swing Years and Beyond, presents American popular music from the 1920s through the 1950s.
-Amanda hosts Saturday and Sunday afternoons on KUOW as well as Saturday evenings.
-Amanda produces interviews ranging from in–depth historical interviews to interviews with artists and culture figures.
-Her popular KUOW segment, Sounds Familiar, focuses on the little–known history behind the icons of popular music.
+Amanda hosts Saturday and Sunday afternoons on KUOW as well.
+She produces interviews ranging from in–depth historical interviews to interviews with artists and cultural figures.
+Her segment, Sounds Familiar, focuses on the little–known history behind the icons of popular music.

 A featured DJ in "The Rough Guide to Internet Radio," Amanda has been showcased in The Seattle Times, MSNBC, and "Best Places Seattle."
 In 2007, she was recognized for her interview work with a national award from Public Radio News Directors Incorporated.
 In 2014, Seattle Women In Jazz presented Amanda with the first annual "Amanda Wilde Inspire Award" for outstanding contributions to the jazz community.